verdaccio/website/website/translated_docs/ro/protect-your-dependencies.md

 title: "Protecting packages"
 ---

-`verdaccio` allows you protect publish, to achieve that you will need to set up correctly your [packages access](packages).
+Verdaccio allows you protect publishing to your registry.
+To achieve that you will need to set up correctly configure your [packages access](packages).

 ### Package configuration

 Let's see for instance the following set up.
-You have a set of dependencies what are prefixed with `my-company-*` and you need to protect them from anonymous or another logged user without right credentials.
+You have a set of dependencies that are prefixed with `my-company-*` and you need to protect them from anonymous or other non-authorized logged-in users.

 ```yaml
   'my-company-*':